Open Access Review

 - Initial stakeholder meetings with organisations and experts from university, research and publishing sectors to gather views on current open access policy and its effectiveness, understand what issues need to be considered, and to identify how we might work together to deliver an effective policy.

 The Review is considering UKRI policy and is therefore overseen within UKRI.
 However, to ensure a best practice approach it is being taken forward in a consultative way and within the framework of Government policy.
 UKRI is working closely with the Department for Business Energy and Industrial Strategy (BEIS) who have an interest in open research and open access.
-The Review is overseen by a steering group, chaired by UKRI OA executive chair champions Duncan Wingham and David Sweeney.
+The Review is overseen by a steering group, chaired by UKRI Open Access Executive Chair champions Duncan Wingham and David Sweeney.
 The Steering Group comprises senior UKRI representatives from across UKRI (including councils’ council representatives) and the UK Funding Bodies, and BEIS.
 The Wellcome Trust is an observer.
 Members of the Steering Group (and affiliation) are:

 - Alex Marsh - UKRI